MILESTONES IN OUR HISTORY

 The young men decided to build a Greek Orthodox Church.
-The Helper Greeks agreed, but only if the Church was located in Helper.
+The Greeks who lived in Helper agreed, but only if the church could be located in Helper.

 Church services were conducted for some months in Helper in the rear of a coffee house owned by Stellios and George Lenderakis.
 There is no record of the priest’s name who officiated at these services.